humanitec-tutorials/helm-to-score-tutorial/README.md

 ## Repository

 This repository contains everything needed to run this tutorial.
-In addition it also contains the code for the hello world application for the workload.
+You can find the code for container service used in this tutorial [here](https://github.com/humanitec/sample-score-app).
 You do not need to build this to run the tutorial.

 ## **Introduction**